ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/creating-document-store.dotnet.markdown

-# Client API : How to create a document store?
+# How to create a document store?